boxuLibrary/drt-vio-init/README.md

 # drt-vio-initialization
 ## Decoupled Rotation and Translation VIO initialization
 An accurate and robust initialization is crucial for visual inertial odometry (VIO).
 Existing loosely-coupled VIO initialization methods suffer from poor stability from structure-from-motion (SfM).
 Whereas tightly-copupled methods often ignore the gyroscope bias in the closed-form solution, resulting in limited accuracy.
 Moreover, the aforementioned two classes of methods are computationally expensive, because 3D point clouds need to be reconstructed simultaneously.
 We propose a novel VIO initialization method, which decouples rotation and translation estimation, and achieves higher efficiency and better robustness.
 This code is the implementation of our proposed method, which runs on **Linux**.
 We also provide the code of loosely coupled method and tightly coupled method for comparision as described in the paper.
-Since the drt-vio-initialization and all comparison algorithms will be released, I am still busy cleaning up the code. **So it will be released in August**.
+Since I am still busy cleaning up the code,  we released  the drt-vio-initialization and other comparison algorithms will be released later.

 ![pipeline](doc/image/pipline.jpg)